 The veterinary team at East Bundaberg Veterinary Hospital has a comprehensive knowledge spanning all facets of veterinary science.
-With some 80 years experience in small and large animal work along with the development of areas of special interest, we are able to offer a complete and caring service to your and your animals.
+With some 80 years’ experience in small and large animal work along with the development of areas of special interest, we can offer a complete and caring service to you and your animals.
 So, come and meet us and find out who we are.

 B.V.Sc.
 M.A.C.V.Sc.
 (Small Animal Internal Medicine and Feline Medicine)

 Hi there, sit on down and let’s have a chat!
 The person responsible for this web site has asked me to write an introduction to myself.
 I was schooled in Mt Isa and graduated as a vet from Queensland Uni in 1974 (and that is a long time ago).
 I left uni with a bottle of penicillin in the back pocket, a stethoscope around my neck and a book on animal diseases in my hand.
 One of the problems is that I was not given that magic wand that fixes all diseases that other vets seem to have (especially TV vets).
 I set off into the world to save animals and to have a few laughs on the way.
 To some degree I have achieved both of these I have saved some animals (and lost others) and have had a lot of laughs (and a few cries) in the journey of my professional life.